chakra-ui/panda/website/pages/docs/guides/dynamic-styling.md

 ### Using `token.var()`

-You could also directly use the `token.var()` function to get a reference to the underling CSS custom property for a given token:
+You could also directly use the `token.var()` function to get a reference to the underlying CSS custom property for a given token:

 ```tsx filename="App.tsx"
 import { useState } from 'react'